Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

-A charter public school is a non-profit, tuition-free, independently operated public school granted greater flexibility in curriculum, staffing, and operations.
-Ascent Classical Academy of Douglas County will be authorized by the Douglas County School Board.
+A charter school is a non-profit, tuition-free, independently operated public school granted greater flexibility in curriculum, staffing, and operations.
+Ascent Classical Academy of Douglas County is authorized by the Charter School Institute.

 - Receive state “per-pupil revenue” (PPR) and some local mill levy dollars but do not typically receive funding for capital expenses, which must be paid for from operational funding;

-- Offer seats to children based on random lottery.
+- Offer seats to children based on a random lottery.
 Charter schools do not select children;

 - Serve students with specials needs;